 And it has resulted in so many achievements in these past few years, too many to mention in one speech.

-Accomplishments like the establishment of a Consumer Affairs Department, which is already protect the rights of consumers this county and will continue to do so with a new program to check fuel quality.
+the establishment of a Consumer Affairs Department, which is already protect the rights of consumers this county and will continue to do so with a new program to check fuel quality.

 A hotline number to report senior abuse or seek assistance for seniors;